Culture of Poland: Music

 The Polish world renown virtuosos of classical music of all time include composers Karol Lipiński, Artur Rubinstein, Ignacy Paderewski, Mieczysław Horszowski, Grażyna Bacewicz, Wanda Wilkomirska and Krystian Zimerman.

 Jazz musician Krzysztof Komeda was known after WWII especially for his film soundtracks, including film directed by Roman Polański, but also for his 1966 album Astigmatic.

-Іn thе Роlіѕh muѕіс іnduѕtrу Rар ѕtаnd оut аѕ thе mоѕt рrоmіnеnt аnd wіdеlу rесоgnіzеd gеnrе. Роlіѕh rарреrѕ аrе сеlеbrаtеd fоr thеіr tаlеntѕ аnd асhіеvеmеntѕ. Оvеr thе уеаrѕ, mоѕt Роlіѕh rарреrѕ ѕtuсk tо thе соntеmроrаrу rар muѕіс, but іn thе 21ѕt сеnturу ѕеvеrаl nеw‐gеnеrаtіоn аrtіѕtѕ bеgаn tо dіvеrѕіfу іntо оthеr gеnrеѕ іnсludіng Тrар. Νоtаblе Роlіѕh rарреrѕ іnсludе Magik, Peja and Popek.
-In tеrmѕ оf Rар, thеrе аrе mаnу fеmаlе аrtіѕts, but nоnе have gаіnеd mаіnѕtrеаm publicity.
+In the Polish music industry Rap stand out as the most prominent and widely recognized genre.
+Polish rappers are celebrated for their talents and achievements.
+Over the years, most Polish rappers stuck to the contemporary rap music, but in the 21st century several new‐generation artists began to diversify into other genres including Trap. Νotable Polish rappers include Magik, Peja and Popek.
+In terms of Rap, there are many female artists, but none have gained mainstream publicity.
 Polish contemporary music also consists of disco polo, which is identified as ‘our own,’ local, and Polish with Zenon Martyniuk, the king of the disco polo and co-founder of the legendary Akcent band, achieving massive success through his hit “Przez Twe oczy zielone”, the second most popular Polish song on YouTube with over 100 million views.

 Poland has one of the strongest and best-respected electronic dance music (EDM) scenes in Europe.
 One of the biggest record labels of EDM in Poland is Empire Records.
 The death metal band Vader is considered the most successful Polish Metal act and have gained commercial and critical praise internationally.
 Their career spans more than three decades with many international tours.
 They are often seen as a huge inspiration on modern Death Metal.
 Behemoth and Decapitated have found significant success inside and outside Poland.
 Both have toured extensively across Europe, America and, in the case of Decapitated, have recently toured Australia and New Zealand.
 Recently Indukti, Hate, Trauma, Crionics, Lost Soul and Lux Occulta have started to become well known outside of Poland.
 There is also an active grindcore, and a vigorous black metals scenes as well, the later led by Graveland, Darzamat, Kataxu, Infernal War and Vesania.